 In PlanetTogether, Material Requirements Planning (MRP) is an automated process that compares the demand for materials and finished goods to the existing on-hand and planned supply to create jobs and purchase orders to satisfy those demands.
 In the MPS/MRP Optimize feature, the system will create jobs and/or purchase orders and then schedule them according to the optimization settings defined.

-- MPS/MRP Cut-off Duration: During the MRP process, only inventory requirements for a specified duration will be considered to generate jobs and/or purchase orders.
+- MPS/MRP Cut-off Duration: Only inventory requirements for a specified duration will be considered to generate jobs and/or purchase orders during the MRP process.
 Shorter-term MRP Cutoff dates are preferred in situations where demands further in the future do not need to be included in the schedule to improve performance.
 The cut-off duration options are:

-- Short-Term: When this option is selected, the system will only look at the inventory adjustments made within the short-term span that is defined in the System Options.
+- Short-Term: When this option is selected, the system will only look at the inventory adjustments made within the short-term span defined in the System Options.

-- Planning Horizon: When this option is selected, the system will look at the inventory requirements that are found within the planning horizon that is defined in the system options.
+- Planning Horizon: When this option is selected, the system will look at the inventory requirements found within the planning horizon defined in the system options.

 - No Cutoff: When this option is selected, the system will look at the inventory adjustments of the entire schedule.

 - Specific Duration: Selecting this option will prompt the user to select a time span from a drop-down menu that will appear on the right.
 The user can select a time span from 0 minutes to 2 years in which the system will look at inventory adjustments to create new jobs and/or purchase orders.

 Note: When the clock is advanced, the MRP Cutoff Date is extended by an amount of time equal to the clock advance duration to preserve the "horizon."
 If Personalized Optimize Settings are used, then these are not altered during clock advances.